-After almost 10 years in this city, I am often asked where my favorite stores are in Rome, and while I do have a few tried and true favorites that I return to often, I am much more of a window shopper.
+After almost 10 years in this city, I am often asked where my favorite stores are in Rome.
+While I do have a few tried and true favorites that I return to often, I am much more of a window shopper.
 I will browse a lot before making a coveted purchase, so I make the most of my time by beelining to areas that have several good shopping options nearby.
 Regardless of your budget, there are wonderful places to shop in Rome.

 Rome doesn’t have any one-stop shops or malls unless you are willing to go to the suburbs.
 That means that if you really want to indulge in retail therapy, you should stick to certain neighborhoods to maximize your options.
 From high street to high end, here is where to shop in Rome: